-Our mesoscopic viewpoint is well established now, as a result of the work of many microhydrodynamics and polymer physics researchers that have developed and integrated numerous basic methodologies \cite[][]{grassia,hsieh,jedrejack,banchio} that enabled this powerful approach to polymeric flows.
+Our mesoscopic viewpoint is now well established, as a result of work by many microhydrodynamics and polymer-physics researchers whose work developed and integrated numerous basic methodologies \cite[][]{grassia,hsieh,jedrejack,banchio} that enabled this powerful approach to polymeric flows.
 A major motivation for polymer turbulence mesoscopics was provided by the availability of experimental methods for the control \cite[][]{liphardt} and observation of individual polymer chains \cite[][]{dnacollins}.
-When similar capabilities were extended to polymers in a flow, the need for physics of individual chains became a practical rather than pure research objective \cite[][]{larson,quake,kivotides_knot,doyle}.
+When similar capabilities were extended to polymers in a flow, the need for physics of individual chains became a practical rather than purely theoretical objective \cite[][]{larson,quake,kivotides_knot,doyle}.
 Indeed, starting from simple stagnation flows \cite[][]{juang}, there have been observations of single chains in fluctuating (albeit not fully developed turbulent) flows \cite[][]{liu}, accompanied by theoretical studies of passive polymer chains in such flows \cite[][]{chertkov, balkovsky,fouxon,kivotides_random}.
-The experimental studies focused (among other) on polymer conformations during coil-stretching transition and elastic stress levels, while the theoretical studies (with the exception of \cite[][]{kivotides_random}) employed simplified polymer models --- for example, without hydrodynamic interactions, excluded volume effects or multimode conformation structure --- to provide insightful analyses of the probability density function (PDF) of polymer extensions.
+The experimental studies focused, among other things, on polymer conformations during coil-stretching transition and elastic stress levels, while the theoretical studies (with the exception of \cite[][]{kivotides_random}) employed simplified polymer models --- for example, without hydrodynamic interactions, excluded volume effects or multimode conformation structure --- to provide insightful analyses of the probability density function (PDF) of polymer extensions.
 The geometry of strain-chain interactions was also tackled \cite[][]{kivotides_random}.